 Additional Database of iOS forensic analysis

 The plist is a data file that is used to store data in the iOS operating system.
 Earlier, Apple deployed binary or NeXTSTEP format for these files.
-However, presently XLM format is used to designate plist files.
+However, presently people use XLM format to designate plist files.

 Analysis of iOS Logical Data